18 years ago, Ger Duany walked barefoot to Ethiopia from Sudan to escape its civil war

 He fears a return to war with South Sudan's northern neighbor

-Editor's note: Ger Duany is a former child soldier and one of the 'Lost boys of Sudan,' a name given to the thousands of young boys who were separated from their families during the country's civil war.
+Editor’s Note: Ger Duany is a former child soldier and one of the ‘Lost boys of Sudan,’ a name given to the thousands of young boys who were separated from their families during the country’s civil war.
 He now lives and works in New York City as an actor and model.
 Duany recently visited South Sudan and writes for CNN about his hopes for the new nation, which turns six months on January 9.

-(CNN) -- It's been almost two decades since I was separated from my family, my home and my past as a war child.
+It’s been almost two decades since I was separated from my family, my home and my past as a war child.
 Last year I was able to travel back to East Africa to find my parents, reconnect with others who survived the war and place my vote in the referendum that would eventually lead to the division of Sudan into two independent states.